Brijesh-Bhardwaj/Brijesh_SDK/docs/LatestChangelog.md

-- SDK updated with the Sentry integration to log the events, errors and crashes
+  - SDK version updated to 1.0.5
+  - Added the payment instrument column into CSV and remvoed the PII information.